Overview of the Examples

 Possible Single-Engine Go-Around

-- Initiating a go-around with one engine inoperative can cause difficulty in achieving a climb and asymmetric thrust issues; ensure adequate single-engine climb performance and maintain proficiency in single-engine operations.
+- Initiating a go-around with one engine inoperative can make achieving a climb difficult and lead to asymmetric thrust issues; ensure adequate single-engine climb performance and maintain proficiency in single-engine operations.

-- Delayed configuration changes or changes in the wrong sequence can lead to a loss of performance (reduced climb rate, inability to maintain altitude, or increased drag); initiate configuration changes promptly and follow AFM/POH procedures.
+- Delayed configuration changes or changes in the wrong sequence can lead to performance degradation (reduced climb rate, inability to maintain altitude, or increased drag); initiate configuration changes promptly and follow AFM/POH procedures.

 Exceeding the Critical Angle of Attack with One Engine Inoperative